trueicecold/popcorntime-plugins/custom_subs_font/readme.md

 usage:

-inside the plugin folder, edit subs.config file with the css you want for the subtitles.
+inside the popcorn time folder, edit subs.config file with the css you want for the subtitles.

 building from source: